thinkyhead/Marlin/Marlin/src/config/examples/delta/Anycubic/Kossel/README.md

     ![Version 2 Probe](images/Version2Probe.jpg)

-Additionally, there is a configuration version available for the Kossel (Linear or Pulley) without Z-Probe and without heated bed.
-It is very important to follow the correct procedure to set it up after flashing the firmware, otherwise you might damage the printer by ramming the nozzle into the buildplate:
+Additionally, there's a configuration version available for the Kossel (Linear or Pulley) without Z-Probe and without heated bed.
+It's very important to follow the correct procedure to set it up after flashing the firmware, otherwise you might damage the printer by ramming the nozzle into the buildplate:

 * Configuration >Advanced Settings > Initialize EEPROM
 * Motion > Move Axis > Soft Endstops : Off
-* Auto Home and slowly move the nozzle down until it barely touches the bed (do the paper test: a normal sheet of paper should just feel the drag of the nozzle) and note this number
+* Auto Home and slowly move the nozzle down until it barely touches the bed (do the paper test: a normal sheet of paper should just feel the drag of the nozzle) and note this number.
-* subtract this number from the value in Configuration > Delta Calibration > Delta Settings > Height (if it's negative, add it)
+* Subtract this number from the value in Configuration > Delta Calibration > Delta Settings > Height.
+(If it's negative, add it).
-* save and try the paper test again to verify your height
+* Save and try the paper test again to verify your height.
 * Configuration > Store Settings
 * Motion > Bed Leveling (using paper test)